CanonicalLtd/maas-docs/en/index.md

 ![web UI showing node view][img__webui]

-!!!
-Note:
-    Windows and RHEL images require
-    [Ubuntu Advantage][ubuntu-advantage] to work properly with MAAS.
+> ⓘ Windows and RHEL images require [Ubuntu Advantage][ubuntu-advantage] to work properly with MAAS.

 ## Key components and colocation of all services